CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that excels across all dimensions.
-It provides specific concrete actions, comprehensive natural trigger terms, explicit when/when-not guidance, and clear differentiation from the related azure-prepare skill.
-The inclusion of both positive and negative trigger examples is a best practice that minimizes conflict risk.
+This is an excellent skill description that hits all the marks.
+It provides specific concrete actions, comprehensive natural trigger terms, explicit 'when to use' and 'when not to use' guidance, and clear differentiation from related skills.
+The 'DO NOT USE FOR' clause with references to sibling skills is a particularly strong pattern for reducing conflict risk.

 DimensionReasoningScore